earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-There are a couple things to note is this short example.
-First off I am using the latest version of the protobuf syntax `proto3`.
-Second I'm specifying a package name `package api.v1;` – this will get used in the code I'm generating.
+There are a couple of things to note in this short example.
+First off, I'm using the latest version of the protobuf syntax `proto3`.
+Second, I'm specifying a package name `package api.v1;` – this will make it easier for me to import the generated code.

 Then I'll install the protobuf compiler: